yhiumy/New-Grad-2023/README.md

-# 2023 New Grad Applications
+# 2023 Tech New Grad Applications

 **Contribute by making a pull request!**